Marilyn Wilson-Rutherford: Background

 The family soon purchased an upright piano for their living room.
 In Gaines' description, "Mae was the musical one in the family", and all of her daughters "had strong, harmonious voices and loved to sing".
 According to biographer James Murphy, "Their home was filled with music and the girls spent hours gathered around Mae’s piano singing their favorite songs by the Andrews Sisters and the McGuire Sisters."

+Both Marilyn and Diane attended Fairfax High School.

+The Honeys

 By 1958, Marilyn and her sisters had formed a music trio, known as "the Rovell Sisters". whose act featured renditions of songs such as the McGuire Sisters' "Ding Dong" and "Sugartime".
 The Rovell Sisters appeared on local television programs and competed in talent contests.
-Marilyn and Diane attended Fairfax High School.

-The Honeys and American Spring

 Marilyn met Brian Wilson when she attended a Beach Boys concert at Pandora's Box, a Sunset Strip nightclub, in August 1962 with Diane and their cousin Ginger Blake, who was dating Wilson's collaborator Gary Usher.
 According to Marilyn, "I was drinking hot chocolate.
 After they finished their song, Brian looked at me and said, ‘Can I have a sip?’
 I said, ‘Sure’ and, as he gave it back to me, it spilled all over me and we started laughing.
-That’s how we met."
+That's how we met."
 Later, Wilson's song "All Summer Long" nodded to their first meeting with the lyric "Remember when you spilled Coke all over your blouse?"

 Brian prevailed upon Capitol Records to sign the Rovell sisters, whom he rechristened "the Honeys", envisioning them as a female counterpart to the Beach Boys.
 The company released several Honeys recordings as singles, although they sold poorly.
-Several years later, Marilyn and Diane formed the music duo American Spring, a collaboration with Brian and musician David Sandler.
-Released in July 1972, the group's only album Spring was critically acclaimed but failed to chart.